 3. Dark Chocolate

-What’s more, science has shown that giving in to the evening chocolate munchies might actually work in our favour.
-In one 2021 study, women who ate chocolate at night (compared to those during the day) had a better metabolism and lost weight from around their middle after two weeks.
+Moreover, science has shown that giving in to the evening chocolate munchies might work in our favour.
+In one 2021 study (opens in new tab), women who ate chocolate at night (compared to those during the day) had a better metabolism and lost weight from around their middle after two weeks.

 “Broccoli and its counterparts – like cauliflower and Brussels sprouts – are super high in fibre and nutrients that keep your body burning fat,” says registered dietician Claire Muszalski (opens in new tab)of MyProtein.

-Broccoli contains calcium, which is good for both healthy joints and weight loss, according to researchers.
-One University of Tennessee study found that calcium in fact controls how fat is processed and stored in the body.
+According to researchers, broccoli contains calcium, which is good for healthy joints and weight loss.
+One University of Tennessee study (opens in new tab) found that calcium in fact controls how fat is processed and stored in the body.
 And that the more calcium in a fat cell, the more fat that cell will burn.

 Meanwhile, Scientists at Kanazawa University (opens in new tab) in Japan delved into the science of broccoli further.
 And credited the chemical Sulforaphane, found in this mighty green veg, as the key to fighting flab.

-They discovered this chemical not only encourages brown fat cells to speed up your metabolism, but it also helps to beat the bloat after a particularly salty meal.
+They discovered this chemical not only encourages brown fat cells to speed up your metabolism but also helps to beat the bloat after a particularly salty meal.

-Indeed, almonds in particular are something of a fat burning superfood, according to one US study.
-With overweight participants who enjoyed almonds as part of a low-calorie diet losing 50 percent more fat overall and around their weight compared to the other test group.
+Indeed, almonds in particular are something of a fat-burning superfood, according to one US study (opens in new tab).
+Overweight participants who enjoyed almonds as part of a low-calorie diet lost 50 percent more fat overall and around 18% of their weight compared to 11% lost by the other test group.